StackVista/stackstate-cli/generated/stackstate_api/docs/KubernetesLogRecord.md

 ### NewKubernetesLogRecord

-`func NewKubernetesLogRecord(timestamp time.Time, message string, podName string, podUID string, containerName string, ) *KubernetesLogRecord`
+`func NewKubernetesLogRecord(timestamp time.Time, message string, highlights []KubernetesLogHighlight, podName string, podUID string, containerName string, ) *KubernetesLogRecord`

 NewKubernetesLogRecord instantiates a new KubernetesLogRecord object This constructor will assign default values to properties that have it defined,